wazo-platform/wazo-doc/source/upgrade/upgrade_notes.rst

   a customized template that inconditionally uses the port it should be modified for cases where the port is not used.

+* The ``emails`` field of the Google contacts backend in ``wazo-dird`` has changed format.
+Instead of being a simple e-mail address list, it is now a list of objects containing both the e-mail address and a label.

 Consult the  `20.03 Roadmap <https://wazo-dev.atlassian.net/secure/ReleaseNote.jspa?projectId=10011&version=10069>`_ for more information.